IOC raises Rs 1,500 cr via bonds at interest rate lower than sovereign | Business

 - India

-Indian Oil Corporation (IOC), the nation's largest oil firm, on Thursday raised Rs 1,500 crore debt through a bonds issue at a coupon rate lower than government bonds, a senior company official said.
+State-owned Indian Oil Corporation (IOC) on Friday said it has raised Rs 1,500 crore through a bonds issue at a coupon rate of 6.14 percent to refinance existing borrowing.

+The interest rate that IOC, the nation's largest oil company, will pay is less than the yield on government bonds.

-IOC priced its five-year rupee bonds at a coupon rate of 6.14 per cent tighter than a similar maturing government bond that is trading at an annualised yield of 6.29 per cent.
+The firm got bids worth Rs 5,403 crore in the range of 5 percent to 6.7 percent for its issuance.
+It priced the five-year rupee bonds at a coupon rate of 6.14 percent tighter than a similar maturing government bond that is trading at an annualized yield of 6.29 percent.

 ''The issue saw strong demand from investors and we were able to get a very attractive deal,'' IOC Director (Finance) Sandeep Gupta said.